×

 What Causes Parkinson’s Disease?

-There is as yet no treatment to prevent or halt the gradual dying off of the brain cells that produce dopamine.
+There is as yet no treatment to prevent or halt the gradual dying of the brain cells that produce dopamine.
 The main reason is that, despite decades of research, it is still unclear exactly why and how this happens.

 Abnormal Biochemical Process